Estimated reading time: 12 minutes

 Introduction

-Across much of the U.S., legally consuming cannabis is restricted to private residences—and even then, landlords or HOAs often ban it.
-Although retail sales of cannabis are legal in several jurisdictions, only a handful of public venues let adults consume their purchases on-site.
+Across much of the U.S., legally consuming cannabis remains largely restricted to private residences – and even then, landlords or HOAs frequently ban it.
+While retail sales are now legal in the majority of the country, a growing number of jurisdictions are finally moving beyond the “buy-it-and-go” model, authorizing public venues where adults can consume their purchases on-site in a social, regulated setting.

 What Are Cannabis Consumption Lounges?

-Where Consumption Lounges Are Legal
+Where Consumption Lounges Are Legal in 2026

 US Virgin Islands